PLorei/Personal-Site/README.md

 ###Contact Page Updates
 * Added background image
 * Made card elements semi-transparent
+* Added slide-in effect for the list of links
 * Added form that submits to PHP file (submit.php) to handle DB interaction
  * Used HTML form attributes to ensure all fields are filled out
  * Used form validation to ensure email is in correct format